 When feeding a kitten, you want to read the instructions on the formula to determine the proportions of water to formula to get the minimum amount that the kitten needs.
 Notice I say the minimum, but I will touch on that more later.
 You should never heat up the formula itself.
 Instead, heat up water, either on the stove or however else you choose to do so.
 Measure out the water and add the corresponding formula amount to the warmed water.

 From there, the formula mixture can be placed in a bottle.
 Again, you can get a bottle either at a pet store or on Amazon if you do not want to leave your little one alone for too long.
 It is also important that you test out the heat of the formula mixture before giving it to them.
 You don’t want to be giving them a formula mixture that is too hot or too cold.
 Usually, it is recommended to do a similar test as you would a baby.
 Testing the heat out on your wrist.

 From there you are ready to start bottle feeding.

-Bottle Feeding a 2 Week Old Kitten
+Bottle Feeding Kittens 2 Weeks Old